-- A Streetcar Named Desire

-- Post-2000 Poetry

-- Tess of the D'Urbervilles

-- Wuthering Heights

 - Othello, Hamlet or Twelfth Night

 - Metaphysical Poetry or Philip Larkin

 - Coursework (NEA) (20% of total marks)

 What can I study afterwards?

 Almost anything you like!

 You may decide that English Literature is the degree for you - and we have had many students over the years who have found that the A Level course gave them both the desire to study the subject at a higher level and the skills to enable them to do so.